Open for Business: Afri-Starr is newest barbershop in Frederick

 After finding the location on Waverley Drive, Manu hired Triple Crown Construction, a local contractor, to build the space out.
 The shop now features bright tiled floors and blue leather seats with bold circular mirrors.

-Originally from Ghana, Manu currently lives in Silver Spring, and lived in Germantown for 10 years prior.
-He plans to move up to Frederick sometime in January.
+Originally from Ghana, Manu lives in Silver Spring, though he plans to move up to Frederick sometime in January.

 His future plans also include hiring two or three more licensed barbers.
 While his workload is manageable for one person right now, he wants to expand his services.